The Church Ceremony

 The close-up family portraits outdoors by the waters edge with all the distant fairy lights were also captured with my special lighting effects, as were the other outdoor night shots below.
 If I used a flash gun or on camera lighting for my night shots, the lighting effect would be very flat and lifeless, and the distant buildings would be pitch black.
 Any prospective wedding clients visiting my studio will be shown many before and after examples of these unique lighting methods, although how I achieve these striking results is a closely guarded secret!
 If a building is already floodlit these effects are a walk in the park, but at 95% of the weddings I attend there’s no floodlighting, and then it’s over to me to illuminate the venue!

-If you’d like to see more examples of my lighting techniques, have a look at my Winter Weddings gallery.
+If you’d like to see more detailed explanations, plus see some before and after examples of my lighting techniques.
+Do take a look at my Low Light Photography blog post.

 It was a joy to work with Marion & Richard, and I couldn’t have wished to end the year working for a nicer couple.
 This wedding was so well organised, and so much thought had gone into every aspect of the day, the result was one amazing wedding.